pivotal/docs-tap/app-sso/how-to-guides/app-operators/secure-workload.hbs.md

 ### <a id='redirect-paths'></a> `redirectPaths`

-As a critical part of your client parameters, `redirectPaths` define the locations to which you application's end-users are redirected to after the authentication.
+As a critical part of your client parameters, `redirectPaths` define the locations to which your application's end-users are redirected to after the authentication.
 Incorrect redirect URIs often cause errors for clients and are the most common source of such issues.
-When redirect URIs are not configured accurately, your application encounter errors and can not perform OAuth2 flows.
+When redirect URIs are not configured accurately, your application encounters errors and can not perform OAuth2 flows.

 For servlet-based Spring Boot workloads using Spring Security OAuth 2 Client library, the default redirect path template looks as follows: